Is bird processing included or is that extra?

 Where do we meet the morning of the hunt?

 We hunt over a large area.
 Where you are coming from and where we will be hunting that day determines where we will meet.
 We will call you if we dont hear from you, but its important that you call us to touch base.

 You should bring a cooler and freezer bags to take your birds home with you.
 You may not be used to taking them, but when you hunt with us, you are going to kill birds!

 You can bring a dog on a private hunt ONLY.

 The reason for this is for safety of your dog, and quality of hunt for others is why we don’t allow dogs on mixed hunts.
 NO EXCEPTIONS

 We have no problem at all taking kids hunting, but some things to take into consideration before you do.
 We hunt in a wide variety of places, some have fixed blinds some are layout blinds.
 A small child may have problems coming out fast enough to shoot in a layout blind and even a fixed blind.
 If you are wanting to get a shoot were it is all about your kids shooting we highly recommend buying a private hunt.
 The reason being on a mix hunt you really can’t ask other paying costumers to wait on your child to shoot.
 The birds may be spooky and the guides may have to call for a swinging shot instead of a cupped up feet down shot to give a mixed group the opportunity to shoot where it may be more difficult for a child.
 If you don’t want to buy a private hunt we highly recommend going and shooting several rounds of sporting clays to get your child familiar with their gun so they can have a good time.

 We offer a private hunt where it can be just you, or you and 5 of your friends.
-Private hunts cost $1050.00 and can be up to 6 shooters.
-To add more it’s $200 a gun.
+Private hunts cost $1250.00 and can be up to 6 shooters.
+To add more it’s $250 a person.
 We highly recommend these if you are bringing small children or elderly people.
 A private hunt can be customized to your needs, where a mixed hunt really can’t be.